|Constitution of the Faculty Senate|

 Article VI - Organization

 Section 1.
-The presiding officer of the Academic Senate shall be the Chair.
+The presiding officer of the Faculty Senate shall be the Chair.
 The Vice Chair shall preside in the absence of the Chair.

 Section 2.
-Budgetary support for the Academic Senate, including secretarial service and operational expense, shall be provided by the University.
+Budgetary support for the Faculty Senate, including secretarial service and operational expense, shall be provided by the University.

 Section 3.
-A record shall be kept of the proceedings of the Academic Senate.
+A record shall be kept of the proceedings of the Faculty Senate.
 The agenda shall be published as long before and the minutes as soon after each meeting is practicable.

 Section 5.
-The Academic Senate may establish its own rules of procedure consistent with this Constitution.
+The Faculty Senate may establish its own rules of procedure consistent with this Constitution.
 A standing rule may be established, amended or rescinded by a majority vote at any meeting.

 Section 6.
-The Academic Senate shall appoint committees of its own as specified in the By-Laws.
+The Faculty Senate shall appoint committees of its own as specified in the By-Laws.
 Any member of the University community may serve on such committees.

 Article VII - Powers and Responsibilities

 Section 3.
-The Academic Senate shall perform the duties assigned to it in the UWest Grievance Policies and Procedures and the Policy on Academic Freedom and exercise the powers assigned to the Academic Senate.
+The Faculty Senate shall perform the duties assigned to it in the UWest Grievance Policies and Procedures and the Policy on Academic Freedom and exercise the powers assigned to the Faculty Senate.

 Article VIII - Amendments